VesnaPop-Dimitrijoska/ML-Regression-Model-Airline-Delay/README.md

 ## 3) Model Hyperparameter Optimization with Grid Search:

 #### Version I - Dataset WITHOUT Log transformation on target class
-The result is worse than all other models: Baseline models, Grid Search and TPOT optimization.
-I only managed to test GRID Search on only 1% of the dataset.
-I wasn't able to test it on whole dataset, not even on 10% of the dataset, because it took more than 8 hours for 10% od the dataset and it still wasn't finished so I terminated the program.
+The result is worse than all other models: Baseline models, Grid Search and TPOT optimization
-I think that maybe smaller result compared to other optimization models is consequence of the small dataset that was tested.

 ---

 ## 4) Model Hyperparameter Optimization with TPOT (Genetic optimization algorithms) :
 #### Version I - Dataset WITHOUT Log transformation on target class
-The result is worse than Baseline models, but I only managed to test TPOT on 10% of the dataset.
-I wasn't able to test it on whole dataset, because it took more than 12 hours and it still wasn't finished so I terminated the program.
+The result is worse than Baseline models.
 ---

 #####